vietlq/ocaml-training/03_persistency_laziness/README.md

 * On the path back to the tree root, rebalance all the sequence of two red nodes
 * Tag the root in black

+#### Best practices for mutations

+* Keep the core of an application to a pure functional setting, or at least, use persistent data structures
+* Keep functional interface while using mutation in the implementation